JohnEarnest/Decker/docs/lil.md

 - _Lists_ are ordered sequences of values which can be indexed by numbers.
 The empty list is written as `()`, and the unary operator `list` constructs a single-element list from any value.
 Lists can be joined with the `,` operator.
 - _Dictionaries_ are ordered sequences of pairings between _keys_ and _values_, both of which can be any type.
 Dictionaries can be made by the binary operator `dict`, the `extract` statement, or a list can be promoted to a dictionary by assigning at non-numeric keys.
 Dictionaries can be unioned together with the `,` operator.
 The `keys` operator extracts the keys of a dictionary, and the `range` operator extracts the values of a dictionary.
 - _Tables_ are a rectangular array of values for which every column has a string as its _key_.
 Tables can be made with the unary operator `table` or with the `insert` statement.
 The binary operators `,` (append), `join` (natural join), and `cross` (cartesian join) offer a selection of tabular joins.
 - _Functions_ have a name, take arguments, and return a result.
-They are declared with `on`, and may be freely passed around or stored in variables, but are otherwise totally opaque values.
+They are declared with `on`, and may be freely passed around or stored in variables. `first` of a function gives its name, and `keys` of a function gives a list of its named arguments.
 - _Interfaces_ are opaque dictionary-like values used to represent system resources or Input/Output devices.
 Accessing or writing to an interface may produce side-effects.

 Lil has a soft, spongy, dynamic type system in which values do their best to convert to a more relevant type as the need arises.